danmanners/personal-website/content/posts/2020-homelab.md

       Alias: "slowboat"
 ```

-The reason I'm re-building the homelab anyway is becuase of my new role with Cisco as a DevOps Engineer.
+The reason I am re-building the homelab anyway is becuase of my new role with Cisco as a DevOps Engineer.
 With all of the new tooling and logic that I'm working with at Cisco, I felt it was time again to build a homelab that would allow me to better learn and develop on the same or similar tooling as I work on with Cisco.

 With that in mind, I have written my entire `homelab-deployment` project with [Puppet Bolt](https://puppet.com/docs/bolt/latest/bolt.html).
 While many people may have familiarity with Puppet, Bolt is more of an ad-hoc software piece and is effectively Puppets answer to Ansible.
 While I had built thousands of lines of Ansible in the past, I had not messed around with Puppet too much.

 ### Why Puppet Bolt?

 Puppet Bolt is what I have been writing much of my Cisco code for, and in order to have a better understanding of it, I figured what better way than to deploy my entire homelab with it?
 One caveat that I found is that while learning Puppet/Puppet Bolt, much of the documentation is more reference material rather than examples.
-Because so much Puppet and Bolt code is normally incredibly environment specific, it doesn't appear that many people have released a lot of perfectly functional code as example code.
-Since I had such a frustrating time picking it up with the speed necessary to my job, I figured I would aim to 100% publicly release my source code for my entire Homelab.
+Because so much Puppet and Bolt code is normally incredibly environment specific, it does not appear that many people have released a lot of perfectly functional code as example code.
+Since I had such a frustrating time picking it up with the speed necessary to my job, I figured I would aim to 100% release my source code for my entire Homelab.

 ## What can it do?